MuGdxy/GalDesigner/Documents/GalEngine.DebugLayer.md

     DebugLayer.RegisterError(errorType, "We get error {1} in line {2}.");
 ```

-## About Watch

-We have a surface to draw value for watching and debug.

-We use `Tab` to enable or disable it.

-We can use `DebugLayer.Watch(ValueTag)`,`DebugLayer.UnWatch(ValueTag)` to add or remove a value to watch.

 ## About DebugCommand

 We can send some command by using DebugCommand to our game.
+And you can use `Tab` to enable or disable it.

 ### Support Command